ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_quorum_parallel {#insert_quorum_parallel}

 :::note
-`insert_quorum_parallel` does not apply to ClickHouse Cloud as all inserts are quorum inserted when using the [`SharedMergeTree` table engine](/en/cloud/reference/shared-merge-tree).
+`insert_quorum_parallel` does not apply when using the [`SharedMergeTree` table engine](/en/cloud/reference/shared-merge-tree) in ClickHouse Cloud as all inserts are quorum inserted.
 :::

 Enables or disables parallelism for quorum `INSERT` queries.
 If enabled, additional `INSERT` queries can be sent while previous queries have not yet finished.
 If disabled, additional writes to the same table will be rejected.